 Are they servants of Christ?
 I am a better one - I am talking like a madman - with far greater labors, far more imprisonments, with countless beatings, and often near death.
 Five times I received at the hands of the Jews the forty lashes less one.
-Three times I was beaten with rods.
-Once I was stoned.
-Three times I was shipwrecked; a night and a day I was adrift at sea; on frequent journeys, in danger from rivers, danger from robbers, danger from my own people, danger from Gentiles, danger in the city, danger in the wilderness, danger at sea, danger from false brothers; in toil and hardship, through many a sleepless night, in hunger and thirst, often without food, in cold and exposure.
-And, apart from other things, there is the daily pressure on me of my anxiety for all the churches.
-Who is weak, and I am not weak?
-Who is made to fall, and I am not indignant?
+Three times I was beaten was shipwrecked; a night and a day I was from rivers, danger from robbers, danger danger in the city, danger in the wilderness, toil and hardship, through many a sleepless food, in cold and exposure.
+And, apart from me of my anxiety for all the churches.
+Who to fall, and I am not indignant?
 (2 Cor.
-11:23-29)